 Here are a few more points why/ how sleep is directly involved with mental health:

 - Sleep helps both the brain and body rejuvenate.

 - Sleep has been shown to help keep the body’s immune system strong.

-- It helps to regulate mood swings and reduce stress.
+- Sleep helps to regulate mood swings and reduce stress.

-- It is crucial for brain health and establishing and maintain good habits for restful effective sleep is a key component in managing the symptoms of depression and bipolar illness.
+- Sleep is crucial for brain health and establishing and maintain good habits for restful effective sleep is a key component in managing the symptoms of depression and bipolar illness.

-- We also need the full uninterrupted sleep cycle on a regular basis.
+- Ideally, we need a full uninterrupted sleep cycle on a regular basis.
 Interrupted sleep wrecks the natural balance of the nourishment of sleep.

 - Sleep is connected to different physiological processes such as changes in heart rate, brain activity, energy expenditure, muscle repair, growth in children and so much more.

 - 60-80% of patients with depression report experiencing sleep disturbances of some kind.